 All Career/Technical and Allied Health students entering Wallace Community College take ORI 104-WorkKeys Assessment and Advisement.
 WorkKeys helps students develop better workplace skills by measuring those skills that have been proven critical to job success-reading, math, locating information, applied technology, teamwork, observation, listening, and writing.
 WorkKeys assessments help students determine how well prepared they are for the jobs that interest them.
-The assessments document student skills in key areas and give College faculty guidance in providing the education and training students also increase their opportunities for employment and for advancement in their chosen fields.
+The assessments document student skills in key areas and give College faculty guidance in providing the education and training students need to improve those skills.
+By increasing skills in these areas, students also increase their opportunities for employment and for advancement in their chosen fields.